biocore/American-Gut/md/beyond_bacteria_top_taxa.md

 [ref](http://www.ncbi.nlm.nih.gov/pubmed/6902964)).

-Because *M. smithii* consumes hydrogen in the gut, this places the microbe in the unique position to potentially increase human gut health.
-Accumulation of hydrogen decreases the efficiency of microbial fermentation, which is involved in polysaccharide digestion (a process human cells cannot perform); therefore,
-M. smithii can aid in microbial fermentation (and polysaccharide digestion) by removing the fermentation-inhibiting hydrogen.
+Because *M. smithii* consumes hydrogen in the gut, this places the microbe in the unique position of being potentially beneficial to human gut health.
+Accumulation of hydrogen decreases the efficiency of microbial fermentation, which is involved in polysaccharide digestion (a process human cells cannot perform); therefore, *M. smithii* can aid in microbial fermentation (and polysaccharide digestion) by removing the fermentation-inhibiting hydrogen.
 Additionally, it also removes fermentation end-products ([ref](http://www.ncbi.nlm.nih.gov/pubmed/17563350)).

-Interestingly, a 2011 study published in the International Journal of Obesity revealed that obesity-associated gut microbiota were depleted in M. smithii, while a 2009 PLoS One study noted that levels of *M. smithii* were increased in anorexic patients compared to normal-weight controls ([ref](http://www.ncbi.nlm.nih.gov/pubmed/19774074)).
+Interestingly, a 2011 study published in the International Journal of Obesity revealed that obesity-associated gut microbiota were depleted in *M. smithii*, while a 2009 PLoS One study noted that levels of *M. smithii* were increased in anorexic patients compared to normal-weight controls ([ref](http://www.ncbi.nlm.nih.gov/pubmed/19774074)).
 These results appear to